dorvan/ninefs/README.txt

 and do my builds using the x86 Checked Build Environment.
 Other compilers will probably work, but if you use WinDDK you can also build Dokan from sources.
 This is how I build:

+  - Get a binary copy of the OpenSSL library and install it.
+The build files expect it to be in c:\openssl.
+If it is placed elsewhere edit the OPENSSL definition in the sources file.

   - Get dokan, npfs and ninefs sources.
 Place all source trees under a common directory.